 Dispensing Operations.

 An MTC may perform dispensing operations only at the address approved to do so by the Commission.
-At the dispensing location, the MTC may purchase and transport Marijuana Products from MTCs and transport, sell, or otherwise transfer Marijuana Products to MTCs and to Registered Qualifying Patients.
+At the dispensing location, the MTC may purchase and transport Marijuana Products from MTCs and transport, sell, Repackage, or otherwise transfer Marijuana Products to MTCs and to Registered Qualifying Patients.

 MTCs may perform home deliveries to Registered Qualifying Patients or Personal Caregivers from their dispensing location if approved by the Commission to do so.
 An MTC shall only deliver to an Institutional Caregiver at their Caregiving Institution.